fnrg-nfv/backup-deep/doc/readme.md

 - **Time expired**: if a stand-by instance not start;
 - Sudden damage of the stand-by instance;
-- The stand-by instance did not start successfully when the active instance is damaged(because resource requirements are not met).
+- The stand-by instance did not start successfully when the active instance is damaged(because resource requirements are not met);
+- No backup condition when the active instance is damaged;

 ## Test environment